yugabyte/yugabyte-db/docs/content/community-edition/quick-start/test-cql.md

 weight: 7
 ---

-After [creating a local cluster](/community-edition/quick-start/create-local-cluster/), follow the instructions below to test its CQL service.
+After [creating a local cluster](/community-edition/quick-start/create-local-cluster/), follow the instructions below to test YugaByte's CQL service.

 [**cqlsh**](http://cassandra.apache.org/doc/latest/tools/cqlsh.html) is a command line shell for interacting with Apache Cassandra through [CQL (the Cassandra Query Language)](http://cassandra.apache.org/doc/latest/cql/index.html).
 It utilizes the Python CQL driver, and connects to the single node specified on the command line.
-For ease of use, the YugaByte DB container ships with the 3.10 version of cqlsh in its bin directory.
+For ease of use, YugaByte DB ships with the 3.10 version of cqlsh in its bin directory.

-## Connect To YugaByte Using cqlsh
+## Connect with cqlsh

 <ul class="nav nav-tabs">
   <li class="active">